 Your assignment must include these key components:

-- A clear narrative and story that communicates how your chosen subject is important and relevant to contemporary food issues in China.
-You will be asked to identify your ‘minor’ subject and ‘major’ subject.
-The minor subject will be your food/person that you will focus on during shooting.
-The major subject will be the overarching national/international issue you minor subject represents or highlights
+- A clear story focus.
+You will need to pitch your story in class on Tuesday and communicate how your chosen subject is relevant to a broader contemporary food issue or trend in China.
+You will be asked to identify your ‘narrow story’ and ‘broader story’.
+The ‘narrow story’ is the story of the food/person/etc that you will focus on during shooting in the field.
+The ‘broader story’ will be the overarching national/international issue your small story represents or highlights

-- Your feature is suitable for the target publication – The Washington Post
+- Your feature is suitable for the target publication – National Geographic (Read the sample stories)

 - It has a clear focus